poov9797/MLFlow-on-AWS/README.md

-# Zoomcamp
+# MLOps

-# Hello Folks feel free to use the projects.
+# Projects of MLFlow tracking server on AWS.